- IMDRF Management Committee

 - United States of America, US Food and Drug Administration

-The Management Committee may designate a limited number of Official Observers to the Management Committee from the World Health Organization and regulatory authorities on the basis of perceived contribution or value to IMDRF.
+The Management Committee may designate a limited number of Official Observers to the Management Committee from the World Health Organization, other regulatory authorities, or Affiliate Organizations on the basis of perceived contribution or value to IMDRF.
 Official Observers do not participate in the decision making process.
 Official Observers must be approved by the unanimous consent of the Management Committee and, as with Members, need to be fully knowledgeable on IMDRF matters.
-Current Official Observers of IMDRF are:

 An Affiliate Organization may be invited to attend a Management Committee meeting as an observer.
 Current Affiliate Organizations are: